Kalpeshk9967016292/javascript-tutorial-en/4-frames-and-windows/01-popup-windows/article.md

 **Most browsers block popups if they are called outside of user-triggered event handlers like `onclick`.**

 If you think about it, that's a bit tricky.
 If the code is directly in an `onclick` handler, then that's easy.
-But what is the popup opens in `setTimeout`?
+But what if the popup opens in `setTimeout`?

 Try this code: